sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

 We could have put these methods in an `impl Model`, but I felt it made more sense to have the `RenderPass` do all the rendering, as that's kind of its job.
-This does mean we have to import `DrawModel` when we go to render though.
+This does mean we have to import `DrawModel` when we go to render, though.

-When we removed `vertex_buffer`, etc. we also removed their render_pass setup.
+When we removed `vertex_buffer`, etc., we also removed their render_pass setup.

 ```rust
 // lib.rs